jewright/Autonomous-Navigation-and-Platform-Landing/README.md

-# Autonomous Navigation with a Jackal UGV
+# Autonomous Navigation using a Jackal UGV
 ## Overview